 Here, we’re going to dive into Advanced DAX in Power BI.
 The idea behind this tutorial is to show you how we can get to a very unique insight with Power BI, but do it in an intuitive way.
+You may watch the full video of this tutorial at the bottom of this blog.

 In this example, I’m going to focus in on margin growth in the sales of an organisation, but take it even further and rank all the salespeople on how they performed on this one metric.